marcos-venicius/aoc/README.md

 > [!WARNING]
 > Some of the solutions are implemented using my own language called [MCA](https://github.com/marcos-venicius/MCA).
 > If you want to try it out, just clone the repo, run `make` and you are ready to go!
+> I plan to rewrite this generate-readme.py script using my own language [MCA](https://github.com/marcos-venicius/MCA)
+> For now, the language doesn't have all the capabilities I need to do that but I'm working on it

 - Solution [2025](./2025) | [↗AOC](https://adventofcode.com/2025)
   - Solution [08](./2025/08) | [↗AOC](https://adventofcode.com/2025/day/8)